 5) Airports Want to be Authentic, Too

-The (very) old era of bad, over-priced food, and national franchise chains in airports is pretty much over at most larger airports in the U.S. Airports now view themselves as upscale shopping malls for time-pressed, but well-heeled travelers and business people.
+The (very) old era of bad, over-priced food and national franchise chains in airports is pretty much over at most larger airports in the U.S. Airports now view themselves as upscale shopping malls for time-pressed but well-heeled travelers and business people.
 That’s their target audience.
 So, they want to offer a balance of national and global prestige brands, and national restaurant brands.

 But they also want genuinely authentic, local food and craft items to make each airport stand out and represent the region where it’s located.
 Each city’s airport is viewed by the local airport management as a way to brand their city.
 That means real opportunities for local, authentic, food & beverage and product businesses with real roots in their area.
+If that sounds like you, let us know, we can help you access airport retail and food & beverage companies, or help you lease space – contact us here.

-If you’re involved in business development for a food, beverage or consumer product business and you’re not currently looking at airport and travel venues as a branding and growth opportunity, well, maybe give it a think.
+If you’re involved in business development for a food, beverage, or consumer product business and you’re not currently looking at airport and travel venues as a branding and growth opportunity, well, maybe give it a think.
 Because while airport businesses are very different from other types of retail channels, they offer some real benefits.
 Especially if you can qualify as or partner with a DBE (Disadvantaged Business Enterprise).

 The next time you’re in an airport take a close look at the retail and restaurant offerings and ask yourself how your concept could fit into the mix.
 It could lead to something big.